limine-bootloader/limine/README.md

 ```bash
 limine-install <path to device/image>
 ```

+The boot device will need to contain the `limine.sys` file in either the root or the `boot` directory of one of the partitions.

 ### GPT
 If using a GPT formatted device, there are 2 options one can follow for installation: